We recommend that you upgrade to the latest version of your browser.

 Timeframe: The project will complete its data collection in 2026.

-Principal investigator: Aleksander Hagen Erga, PhD
+Principal investigator: Prof. Aleksander Hagen Erga, PhD

 Project group: Thomas Svendsen, Anne Lill Mjølhus Njå, Siri Lunde, user representatives in various roles.